open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

    precisely during this stage, here are some examples:

-    * Why do we want to introduce brand new metrics APIs versus taking a well established API (e.g. Promethues and Micrometer), what makes OpenTelemetry metrics API different (e.g. Baggage)?
+    * Why do we want to introduce brand new metrics APIs versus taking a well established API (e.g. Prometheus and Micrometer), what makes OpenTelemetry metrics API different (e.g. Baggage)?
     * Do we need to consider OpenCensus Stats API shim, or this is out of scope?